w3f/Grants-Program/applications/polkadot-desktop-app.md

 ### Have you applied for other grants so far?
 We have successfuly applied for a grant on [Polkadot.{js} Extension](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/polkadot_js_chrome_extension.md).
 We are now awaiting acceptance of the last milestone of this grant.

-Any additional information that you think is relevant to this application that hasn't already been included.

 ### Similar projects

 We're aware of the [SubstrateIDE](https://github.com/w3f/General-Grants-Program/blob/master/grants/speculative/SubstrateIDE.md) project, which also uses [Electron](https://www.electronjs.org/) to package the [Polkadot.{js}](https://polkadot.js.org/apps/) app.
 However, in case of this project the focus is on providing a developer environment, of which the Polkadot Apps is just a part.
 In our grant application we focus more on providing an end-user solution.